ODBC from C tutorial (part 1) — getting started

 SQLHANDLE Handle)

-Note that handles generally need to be freed in the opposite order to which they were allocated and that handles cannot be freed if they are in use e.g. you cannot free a connected connection handle until it is disconnected (see later).
+Note that handles generally need to be freed in the opposite order to which they were allocated and that handles cannot be freed if they are in use.
+For example, you cannot free a connected connection handle until it's disconnected.

 Ignoring descriptors for now, the following code is usually in every ODBC application: